 Prescribed burns planned around Northwest Montana

-Nick Aschenwald, with the Montana DNRC, uses a drip torch to ignite bunch grass during a prescribed burn at Lone Pine State Park in Kalispell on Thursday, April 7, 2022.
+Ali Ulwelling with the Montana DNRC, takes photographs during a prescribed burn at Lone Pine State Park in Kalispell on Thursday, April 7.
 Held in conjunction with Montana Fish, Wildlife & Parks, the prescribed fire is aimed at benefiting the park's grassland habitat, including native plants and the wildlife species that frequent the area.(Casey Kreider/Daily Inter Lake)

 Swan Lake Ranger District

-Louie Timber Sale - This project includes broadcast burning in timber harvest units located within the Truman Creek drainage near Blacktail Mountain south of Kila, MT and west of Lakeside, MT.
-These treatments will use prescribed fire for fuels reduction, vegetation regeneration, and wildlife habitat improvement.
+How Now Timber Sale – This includes broadcast burning in timber harvest units located on Sixmile Mountain, north of Swan Lake, MT.
+These treatments will use prescribed fire for fuels reduction and vegetation regeneration.

 Tally Lake Ranger District

-Whitefish Municipal Watershed – Several of the 5 units available ranging in size from 36-268 acres will prescribed burn natural fuels to reduce likelihood of crown fire, reduce stand density, improve mule deer and elk habitat and prepare areas for planting of White Bark pine.
-Units will be selected based on conditions at the time of ignition.
-Aerial ignition will utilize a helicopter.
-The burn will be highly visible from Whitefish and the greater Flathead Valley.
-More information will be forthcoming as the window of opportunity approaches.
+Whitefish Municipal Watershed — Natural fuels will be treated with prescribed fire in several units ranging from 36-268 acres to reduce likelihood of crown fire, reduce stand density, improve mule deer and elk habitat, and prepare areas for planting of whitebark pine.
+A helicopter will conduct aerial ignition.
+Smoke from the prescribed fire will be highly visible from Whitefish and the greater Flathead Valley.

-Ashley Mountain - Prescribed fire will burn between 200 and 484 acres of natural fuels to reduce likelihood of crown fire, reduce stand density, and improve mule deer and elk habitat.
-The prescribed fire will also help protect our Ashley Mountain communication site from future fire.
-The burn will be highly visible from the Ashley Lake area.
+Ashley Mountain — Natural fuels in 200 and 484 acre-units will be treated with prescribed fire to reduce likelihood of crown fire, reduce stand density, and improve mule deer and elk habitat.
+The prescribed fire will also reduce likelihood do fire around the Ashley Mountain communication site.
+Smoke from the prescribed burn will be highly visible from the Ashley Lake area.

 Hungry Horse District

-Red Whale Fuels Reduction— Approximately 750 acres will be targeted for prescribed burning this fall in Moose creek and Moran creek.
+Red Whale Landscape – Approximately 536 acres will be treated with prescribed burning this fall in Moose creek and Moran creek.
 This project location is in the North Fork of the Flathead about 4 miles northwest of Polebridge.
-Depending on weather this burn is planned for mid to late September to early October.
-The purpose of this project is to help restore a more historical fire regime to the ecosystem, improve wildlife habitat and reduce hazardous fuels to reduce wildfire risk and aid in potential future fire suppression efforts and improve wildlife habitat.
+Depending on weather, this burn is planned for mid to late September or early October.
+The purpose of this project is to help restore a more historical fire regime to the ecosystem, improve wildlife habitat, and reduce hazardous fuels to reduce wildfire risk and aid in potential future fire suppression efforts.

-Belton Rx— This prescribed fire project targets 5 units totaling 916 acres.
+Belton Landscape – This prescribed fire project will treat 5 units totaling 916 acres.
 The project is designed to restore fire to the ecosystem and remove dead and down fuels while reducing conifer encroachment in openings to improve wildlife habitat.
 The units are located west of, and adjacent to, the northernmost portion of the Great Bear Wilderness near West Glacier.

-Royal Tiger 86—The objective of this prescribed fire unit is to reduce the downed fuel loading, to minimize wildfire hazard and to prepare the 16-acre site for planting.
+Royal Tiger 86 – The objective of this prescribed fire unit is to reduce the downed fuel loading, to minimize wildfire hazard and to prepare the 16-acre site for tree planting.

 Spotted Bear Ranger District